webpack/react-webpack-server-side-example/README.md

 ## Overview

-There are two webpack compile passes.
-One for the browser bundle and one for the react application for server-side rendering.
+webpack compile with two separate configurations: One for the browser bundle and one for the react application for server-side rendering.
 The server-side bundle can be required in other node.js code to build the pre-rendered HTML.

 ## Features